-Pujol, the station’s unofficial historian and archivist, developed and curates the highly popular WPIX Archives Facebook page.
+Pujol, who was the station’s unofficial historian and archivist, developed and curates the highly popular WPIX Archives Facebook page.
 In 2016, he discovered the long-lost original Yule Log that first aired in 1966, an important piece of broadcast-television and New York history, which was widely covered in the press across the country.
 WPIX aired the 1966 version again for the first time in decades during Christmas 2016.
-He is also the “voice” of the Yule Log on social media.
+He was also the “voice” of the Yule Log on social media.

 In 2013, Pujol found a lost episode of “The Magic Garden,” a Christmas special that is now a WPIX holiday programming tradition in its fourth year.
 He has played a key role in promoting and preserving WPIX’s video and film library, which dates to 1948.

 Between 2009 and 2011, he co-hosted, wrote and co-produced a show, “Hidden City,” on WNBC-TV’s New York Nonstop, which focused on historic “secrets” in New York City.

 He also was a multimedia editor at the New York Daily News, where he helped oversee the America edition of the homepage.
 He was a managing editor at amNewYork and an assistant city editor at Newsday.

 While at amNewYork, he engineered a years-long, award-winning public-interest journalism project, the popular “Endangered NYC” series, on the preservation of historic buildings and places in the face of constant development pressures.